smck83/expurgate/README.md

 # The solution
 ### Simplify
-Expurgate simplifies DNS management for SPF by using a single record with variabeles.
+Expurgate simplifies DNS management for SPF by using a single record with variables.
 This removes the chance of human error and isolates issues with loops and broken upstream SPF records.

 ### Hide
 Copy your old SPF record to unused subdomain defined in `SOURCE_PREFIX=`.
 Your old SPF record might look something like this: